wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 ## Remove a Branch

-You can remove a branch from being displayed in Stoplight, but this does not remove the branch from Git itself.
+You can remove a branch from being displayed in Stoplight, but this doesn't remove the branch from Git itself.
 Once you've removed a branch from Stoplight, you can add it back using the Track Branch functionality.